cltl/GRaSP/examples/history/README.md

 %4) Roorda: 'Deze legende, want dat was het toch, zou nog lang voortleven, zelfs nog na de verschijning van Fruins geschrift over dit onderwerp.'

-Translation: 'This legend, because that is what it was, would persist for a long time even after Fruin's writings on this topic had appeared.'
+Translation: 'This legend, because that is what it was in the end, would persist for a long time even after Fruin's writings on this topic had appeared.'

 %5) Prud'Homme van Reine: 'De preciese rol van Willem III zal wel altijd in nevelen gehuld blijven.
 Omdat we weten dat hij erover is ingelicht, kan hij niet van zijn aandeel worden vrijgepleit.
 Het maakt niet uit of hij al dan niet met beoaalde delen van het plan heeft ingestemd.
 Hij was op de hoogte en heeft niet ingegrepen om de moord te voorkomen.'

+Translation: 'The precise role of William III will always remain shrouded in mystery.
+Because we know that he had been informed about it, he can not be exonerated from his share.
+It does not matter whether or not he agreed with certain parts of the plan.
+He was aware of it and did not intervene to prevent the murder.'

 %6) Ter Braake: 'De bijeenkomst vond plaats kort voor de marteling en veroordeling van Cornelis de Witt.
 Het lijkt er daarom op dat Willem juist zijn stempel heeft willen drukken op het vonnis dat de raadsheren zouden vellen, door een paar dagen daarvoor overleg te plegen met een aantal van hen.
 Een dubieuze rol van Willem III bij de veroordeling van Cornelis de Witt is daarmee aannemelijker dan een rol bij de daadwerkelijke moord.'

+Translation: 'The meeting took place shortly before the torture and condemnation of Cornelis de Witt.
+It seems, therefore, that William mostly wanted to leave his mark on the verdict that the judges would fell, by consulting with a number of them a few days before.
+A dubious role of William III in the conviction of Cornelis de Witt is therefore more plausible than a role in the actual murder.'